 The return of spring in England is always a welcome sight.
 It’s a time when the great outdoors beckons to be explored as woodlands, gardens and nature reserves up and down the country shed their winter cloaks and erupt in a riot of colour.

-For those of you eager to get your floral fix, we asked our Slow Travel authors for the best places to see spring flowers in their local areas – from trails flanked by bluebells to valleys packed with daffodils.
+For those of you eager to get your floral fix, we’ve created a list of the best places to see spring flowers in England – from trails flanked by bluebells to valleys packed with daffodils.

 Ness Botanic Gardens, Cheshire

 These wonderful gardens are a must-see, both because of their importance as a horticultural laboratory for the botanist Arthur Kilpin Bulley and the promise of an exotic enclave amid the horizontal marshes of Cheshire’s Dee Estuary.

 Bulley became obsessed about how species from the Far East, in particular, could bloom in England.
 In 1898, he bought a sheltered 60-acre plot on the west bank of the Dee Estuary where he propagated seeds from the Himalayas and China.
 In short, we have Bulley to thank for the rhododendrons and camellias that grace the borders of Britain’s gardens.

 Now run by Liverpool University, Ness has been open to the public since its inception and remains so, as stipulated in Bulley’s will.
 There is a visitor map to pop in your pocket, but it isn’t essential, because the fingerposts will point you to the different landscapes – Rock Garden, Mediterranean Bank, Spinney Wilderness.